-Sediment rating curves were constructed following the log-transformation of discharge normalised by mean discharge, \hat{Q} (cf. Warrick, 2015) and SSC from which the regression coefficients a and b were obtained by ordinary least squares linear regression:
+Sediment rating curves were constructed following the log-transformation of discharge normalized by mean discharge, \hat{Q} (cf. Warrick, 2015) and SSC from which the regression coefficients a and b were obtained by ordinary least squares linear regression:

-$$6 \quad \operatorname{Log}SSC = \operatorname{log}a + b \cdot \operatorname{log}\widehat{Q} \tag{1}$$
+$$\operatorname{LogSSC} = \log a + b \cdot \log \hat{Q}.$$ (1)

-By transforming the data so that the trend is linear in log-space, the regression slope can be back-transformed into original units, producing an exponential fit (Helsel and Hirsch, 1992).
+By transforming the data so that the trend is linear in logspace, the regression slope can be back-transformed into original units, producing an exponential fit (Helsel and Hirsch, 1992).
 The Duan (1983) smearing factor was subsequently applied to correct for bias introduced during the transformation process.
 This correction factor (CF) is widely used and unlike alternative approaches does not assume normality in the residuals.
-Following back-transformation, the rating curve is modified using Equation 2.
+Following back-transformation, the rating curve is modified using Eq.
+(2).

-15

-$$SSC = a\hat{Q}b$$
+$$SSC = a\hat{Q}b(CF) \tag{2}$$

-(CF) (2)

-Non-parametric analysis was also undertaken to describe the relation between \widehat{Q} and SSC.
+Non-parametric analysis was also undertaken to describe the relation between \hat{Q} and SSC.
 The locally weighted scatter smoothing (LOWESS) technique was chosen as it provides an objective approach that infers the form of the relationship from the observations directly with no prior assumption (Cleveland, 1979; Hicks et al., 2000).
-In conducting this analysis, a 'stiffness factor' was required to determine the proportion of the population to include in the weighted local regression.
-A range of factors were evaluated from 1% to 50% at 0.12% intervals.
-The span that minimised the sum of square errors for predictions generated by a leave-one-out cross validation was selected.
+In conducting this analysis, a "stiffness factor" was required to determine the proportion of the population to include in the weighted local regression.
+A range of factors were evaluated from 1 to 50 % at 0.12 % intervals.
+The span that minimized the sum of square errors for predictions generated by a leave-one-out cross validation was selected.

-Following acquisition of the NIMROD rainfall data for the UK, a representative rainfall rate for the Glaisdale Beck catchment was calculated by first averaging the rainfall estimates (mm hr^{-1}) from across the catchment grid at each 5-minute time-step.
-Utilising this data, the unit rainfall energy e (MJ ha^{-1} mm-1) for each rainfall event r is calculated from the empirical function proposed by Brown and Foster (1987):
+Following acquisition of the NIMROD rainfall data for the UK, a representative rainfall rate for the Glaisdale Beck catchment was calculated by first averaging the rainfall estimates (mm h-1) from across the catchment grid at each 5 min time step.
+Utilizing these data, the unit rainfall energy e(MJ ha-1 mm-1) for each rainfall event r is calculated from the empirical function proposed by Brown and Foster (1987):